 Try to resist the urge to sit and contemplate starting your blog.
-That is precious time that could be used growing and establishing credibility for your site.
+That is precious time that could be used to grow and establish credibility for your site.

-Older, long-term, established websites tend to rank better in Google (your website coming up high in searches = more people on YOUR blog).
+Older, long-term, established websites tend to rank better on Google (your website coming up high in searches = more people on YOUR blog).
 Brand new sites haven’t built up that “trust” with Google.

-Also, the more posts you have, the better chance you have at gaining readers.
+Also, the more posts you have, the better chance you have of gaining readers.

 AND… the more time you’ve been blogging, the more experience you’ll have, and the better you’ll be.